Duane Carter

-Duane Carter (May 5, 1913 – March 7, 1993) was an American racecar driver.
+Duane Claude Carter (May 5, 1913 – March 7, 1993) was an American racecar driver.
 He raced midget cars, sprint cars, and IndyCars.
 Carter was born in Fresno, California, and he died in Indianapolis, Indiana.
 His son Pancho raced in Indy cars, along with Johnny Parsons (whom he helped raise).

 Racing career

 Midget cars

 Carter started racing midgets at the 1/5 mile dirt track in the west side of Fresno while attending Fresno State University.
 He was one of six drivers who went to Western Springs Stadium in Auckland, New Zealand in 1937.
 He won the first ever midget car race at that track.
 The car he drove still exists in a museum in Auckland.
 He was a consistent winner on the Nutley board track in 1939 while future journalist Chris Economaki was his unofficial crew chief.
 He won the 1940 Detroit VFW Motor Speedway title, the 1942 championship at Sportsman Park in Cleveland.
 He captured a 500 lap victory in his midget car at the 1947 Los Angeles Coliseum Motordome after Danny Oakes was initially declared the winner.